 The Baldwin B252 is derived from the 6000 concert vertical 53″ upright.
 This is one of the tallest upright pianos on the market today.
 When it was introduced years ago it was meant to compete directly with a Steinway K52 in size and in price, but now priced 1/3 or more less!
 If this piano was still manufactured in Arkansas the price would surely be $35k to $40k.
 Now this piano can be purchased for less than similar sized Yamaha and Kawai pianos.
 This upright sounds like a grand piano.
 It really does.
 While most other tall uprights sound like well, tall uprights.
 This piano has the sound of a grand piano.
 Many unique materials and innovative designs contributing to this big sound are exclusive to this model only.
 This piano features the patented “Tone Extender”.
 This ingenious device is attached to the bottom of the bass bridge adding more mass to the bridge.
 There is a lot of technical mumbo jumbo I could insert here about the physics of this invention and how and why it works.
 But bottom line, it make the bass on this piano sustain like a grand piano.
-The accu-just hitch pins Baldwin uses on the bass section of all of their pianos are found on this piano on every single note.
+The accu-just hitch pins Baldwin uses on the bass section of all of their pianos are found on this piano but on every single note.
 That means bearing on every note on this piano can be adjusted after the manufacturing process.
-This unheard of advancement allows meticulous preparation of this piano by our expert Baldwin technicians.
-We really encourage folks to go try out a Yamaha U3, Yamaha YU3S, Yamaha U5, Yamaha YU5S , Yamaha Su7, Kawai 800 or a Steinway K52 and then come in and compare it the Baldwin Concert Vertical B252.
+This unheard of advancement allows meticulous preparation of this piano by the expert Baldwin factory technicians.
+We really encourage folks to go try out a Yamaha U3, Yamaha YU3S, Yamaha U5, Yamaha YU5S , Yamaha Su7, Kawai 800 or a Steinway K52 and then come in and compare it to the Baldwin Concert Vertical B252.
 We feel strongly that at any price the Baldwin has the most “grand like” tone you can get from a vertical piano while at the same time offering a price advantage over them all.
+The value is staggering.

 Please don’t hesitate to contact us with any of piano questions at 800-MY-PIANO (800-697-4266)